Day 1 Session Overview at the IWINETC

 This is a wine tourism conference.
 So the opening plenary session titled “Wine Tourism Does Not Exist, There Is only Tourism” was a bit unsettling at first.
 The speaker, Mike Wangbickler DWS CWE, Balzac Communications & Marketing, USA, discussed that wine regions were somewhat alike and tourists are tourists.
 Wine regions compete with other wine regions as well as other tourist attractions.
 His first issue looked at: are people interested in wine or tourism?
 He suggested that it is tourism first then wine.
 Mike believes that tourists are interested in the experience.
 The second issued raised is: how does a wine region communicate?
 He suggested that tourists are not all the same and each should be treated differently.
 His third issue looked at what makes a wine region stick out among other wine regions.
 Mike stated that it is the experience that people get when visiting a winery in a region.
 Wineries in a region can draw people in by offering experiences other than wine tasting.
-Tourism makes everyone money, not just the wineries but also hotels, restaurants, sites and activities.
+Tourism makes everyone money, similar to the one on 겜블시티 슬롯, not just the wineries but also hotels, restaurants, sites and activities.
 Mike summarized his issues by saying that wineries want to sell the experience.
 Mike then gave a case study of Napa valley discussing how the area became a wine region.

 Session 1.1 Art and Wine as drivers for Tourism: the Unique experience of Castelbuono’s Carapace Winery